carloscabo/canvas-prototyping/README.md

 Canvas-prototypes
 =================
 WIP Canvas experiments.
 Most of them are WIP sketches may be non-functional or glitchy.
-If you want to start a new fast proto easiest way it's duplicate the `00-base` folder and uptade the paths.
+If you want to start a new fast proto easiest way is to duplicate the `00-base` folder and uptade the paths.
 Have fun ;)

 Requires